 SCC Tinned Copper Track Braid, Non-Magnetic, Pre-taped, 1/4" x 500 ft.

 Note: This is a 500 foot spool of pre-taped braid.
 Braid length will vary slightly from one roll to the next (+/- 2%).
+All pre-taped braid is made-to-order - please allow 4-5 business days lead time when planning your project.

 A Slot Car Corner exclusive - we've just made braiding a slot car track even easier!!
 We now offer our high-quality 1/4" wide tinned copper (non-magnetic) braid pre-taped.
 We start by removing any residue leftover from the braid manufacturing process - this ensures the best possible adhesion when the tape is applied.
 Our pre-taped braid is a real time saver - depending on your track configuration, this can save you several hours of work (the more corners in your layout, the more time pre-taped braid will save you) and achieve a better finished result.
 Using our pre-taped braid, once you have routed and painted your gains, you are ready to start braiding!!